Do You Love Color?

 Kilim Beige belongs to the yellow hue family on the cusp of the yellow-red hue family.
 In certain qualities of light or at certain times of the day, Kilim Beige can show with peachy overtones because it is literally located over near the yellow-red (orange) hue family.
 These moments of peachiness tend to be minimal and brief so don’t let Kilim Beige’s hue family sway you from testing it in your space.

-Kilim has a quantity of chroma that’s right there on there edge of if it were a tick less colorful, just a little more grayed it could be a near neutral (near neutral literally means nearer a true neutral gray).
-But it’s not, it has just that tiny extra bump of chroma that pushes it from “greige” to “beige”.
+Kilim has a quantity of chroma that’s right there on there edge of if it were a tick less colorful, just a little more grayed, some may categorize in to a subjective “greige” category.
+But it’s not, it has just that tiny extra bump of chroma that pushes it from subjective “greige” to “beige”.

 Feel free to swipe and use the images: paint blob / paint can lid and the Colorography.